 What is Medical Payments Coverage on My Home Insurance Policy?

-In a home insurance policy, you can usually select coverage between $5,000 and $25,000 for Medical Payments Coverage.
-At Young Alfred, we recommend you actually select the lower option and save some money.
-Here's why:
+In a home insurance policy, you can usually select coverage between $1,000 and $5,000 for Coverage F: Medical Payments Coverage.
+At Young Alfred, we recommend you select $5,000.

 Medical Payments covers medical costs that occur when a guest on your property gets injured.
 This does NOT cover pain and suffering if the injury is really bad, but just the hospital bills or costs needed to care for the injury when it occurs.
-This coverage kicks in AFTER your guest's health insurance.
-Since it's 2018, your guest is required to have health insurance anyway!
+This coverage kicks in AFTER your guest's health insurance, but could be used to cover their deductible if they have a high deductible.

 Example 1: Imagine your friend Amanda comes over for your summer BBQ party and slips on a banana peel, breaking her leg.
 She ends up in the ER getting a cast and crutches.
 She obviously has a big hospital bill, but, like most responsible Americans, Amanda has health insurance.
 Even if she has a high deductible plan, they usually have a deductible of $5k on the year, so the rest will be paid by her health insurance company.
 So even if she does ask you to reimburse her for her deductible.
 Your $5,000 in medical payments coverage will be more than enough.